Rent to Buy: How the government can help you buy a home

 If you are eligible for Rent to Buy, it really then depends on the property, the housing association’s offer and whether you will take advantage of the reduced rent to save up for a deposit.
 The offer is so varied from one housing association to another, you really need to read the small print of what is being offered before weighing up if it will be beneficial for you.

 One of the advantages of Rent to Buy is that it may give you access to properties that you otherwise wouldn’t be able to afford.
 You are also dealing with a social landlord, which may offer you an extra feeling of security.
-If you plan to save during this time, take a look at our guide to help you decide between a Help to Buy ISA and a Lifetime ISA.
+If you plan to save during this time, take a look at our guide on everything you need to know about Lifetime ISAs.